emilianavt/VSeeFaceManual/README.md

 When starting this modified file, in addition to the camera information, you will also have to enter the local network IP address of the PC A. You can start and stop the tracker process on PC B and VSeeFace on PC A independently.
 When no tracker process is running, the avatar in VSeeFace will simply not move.

-On the VSeeFace side, select `[Network tracking]` in the camera dropdown menu of the starting screen.
+On the VSeeFace side, select `[OpenSeeFace tracking]` in the camera dropdown menu of the starting screen.
 Also, enter this PC's (PC A) local network IP address in the `Listen IP` field.
 Do **not** enter the IP address of PC B or it will not work.
 Press the start button.
 PC A should now be able to receive tracking data from PC B, while the tracker is running on PC B. You can find PC A's local network IP address by enabling the VMC protocol receiver in the `General settings` and clicking on `Show LAN IP`.

 If you are sure that the camera number will not change and know a bit about batch files, you can also modify the batch file to remove the interactive input and just hard code the values.